 “I don’t think Bret ever really came back from his brother’s death.
 Even though he wrestled for [WCW] a few months later, he was injured during Starrcade ’99 and soon after retired…”

-Quotes used in this article compiled by Matt Pender and shared here with thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page
+Some quotes used in this article compiled by Matt Pender and shared here with thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page.